Skip to main content

 Configuring the enterprise blueprint

 Navigate to Settings > Devin’s base environment to define the enterprise blueprint.
 This uses the same format as org and repo blueprints, with initialize, maintenance, and knowledge sections.
+Enterprise and org blueprints also support a post-build section for commands that run after all repos are cloned and set up.
 The enterprise blueprint runs first during every build, before org and repo blueprints.
 This means tools and runtimes installed at the enterprise level are available to all downstream blueprints.

 What to put in the enterprise blueprint